Fountains, kissing bridge highlight US-219 near Snowshoe Mountain

 Carolyn Swecker recalled during the interview:

-"We met at a wiener roast for my brother-in-law at the fountain.
+"We met at the fountain for a wiener roast for my brother-in-law.
 It was a beautiful park area with picnic tables, and the state used to have picnic tables on wide spots along Route 219.
-They had a pump there with water and swings for the children and everything, and they kept them mowed, and they were really nice.
+They had a pump there with water and swings for the children and everything, and they kept them mowed, and they were nice.

 "And I met him there, and he was with another girl, but he — they took me home, and, then, he asked me out for the next Saturday evening, and I finally agreed to go, and he says he saw my reflection in the water, which used to pump through the — the, uh — fountain before he saw me.
 And he knew that I was the one.”